Make your users feel like your events calendar is a seamless part of your website

 Use our full featured API to extract and display your events calendar content however you want

-5 Ways to Use Data in Your Events in 2017
+5 Ways to Use Data in Your Events

 As we kick off the new year, it’s time to assess one of the biggest trends in any industry: data.
 CIT Magazine found that the use of data in events was a top trend for the upcoming year among corporate and agency event planners.
 Confused about how to use data?
 You’re not alone.
 A 2015 survey by the Winterberry Group found that 47 percent of marketers don’t know how to use it effectively.